microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 Step 5.

-Notice that making moving the object below the micro:bit changes the values and the line appears as a wave to display the value of the strength as measured in milli-gravities.
-By making the object below the micro:bit vibrate, you will observe changing values of the micro:bit.
-Also, the LEDs shown on the Bar Graph fluctates based on the movement of the micro:bit strength.
+First, notice that making moving the micro:bit simulator in any direction will change the values from a flat horizontal line to a waving line to display the value of the strength as measured in milli-gravities.
+Next, notice that by moving the micro:bit simulator below, there is a changing acceleration value.
+Finally, notice that the LED display will fluctate based on the movement of the micro:bit simulator.

-NOTE: The black color reflects the micro:bit device.

 ![](/static/mb/data4.png)